Snackman8/pyLinkJS/README.md

 def eval_js_code(self, js_code, blocking=True):
-    """ request that the browser evaluate javascript code the javascript code is executed in the global javascript context so it remembers which variables have been previously declared
+    """ request that the browser evaluate javascript code the javascript code is executed in the global javascript context so it remembers which variables have been previously declared if the return value from eval_js_code will not be used, set blocking=False to greatly improve performance (best practice) performance can be greatly improved by combining all of the javascript into as few calls to eval_js_code as possible

         js_code - the javascript code to execute blocking - if True, this function will not return until the javascript has completed execution